materiaraiding/materiaraiding-old/_ultimate/fru.md

 sketchy write up (will fix when i have time)

+Light Party 1 will move slightly West of the boss ans Light Party 2 will more slightly East.

 Gaia will begin to cast **Hextuple Apocalypse**, granting 6 players 3 different stack debuffs.
 In pairs of 2, these stacks will have the timers: **10s, 29s, and 38s**.

+Using the priority system below (which you may recognise from TOP), players with the same stack timer (or lack of stack) as another in their light party

+(image)

 Gaia will then cast glowing lights along lines in the floor that will indicate a safespot for the upcoming AOEs.